Research Interests

 Overview of Research Interests

-There are currently 60 University of Saskatchewan faculty members associated directly with the Centre for Hydrology, and many more research associates and graduate students.
+There are currently 37 University of Saskatchewan faculty members associated directly with the Centre for Hydrology, and many more research associates and graduate students.
 Hydrologists are to be found in the following departments:

-We additionally have very close links with Environment and Climate Change Canada's Water Science & Technology Directorate through the National Hydrology Research Centre, which is immediately adjacent to the campus, and at which a number of faculty members are based.
+We additionally have very close links with Environment and Climate Change Canada's Water Science & Technology Directorate through their National Hydrology Research Centre, which is immediately adjacent to the campus, and at which a number of faculty members are based.
 Other links also exist with the Saskatchewan Research Council and the Western Watersheds Climate Research Collaborative.

 Current Research